How I Booked Lufthansa First Class with Points (And How You Can Too)

 Once you’re signed up, navigate to Tools > Lufthansa First Class Finder.

 This chart is a game changer for tracking first class award availability.
-While it doesn’t show LifeMiles availability and only lists United and Aeroplan, that’s fine because we’re just using it to identify which routes are open.
-You’re always going to confirm directly with Aeroplan and/or LifeMiles anyways.
+While it doesn’t show LifeMiles availability and only lists United and Aeroplan, that’s fine because we’re just using it to see what routes have availability.
+Remember they are all a part of the same alliance so you should be able to book the same seat on LifeMiles.

 My Research Process

-At the time of writing, I saw Lufthansa First Class award availability pop up as early as four days before departure.
+At the time of writing this post, I saw Lufthansa First Class award availability pop up as early as four days before departure.
 While flights are typically released within 72 hours of departure, it’s worth checking up to a week in advance just in case.

 So, how did I use this tool to book two Lufthansa First Class flights (Bangalore to Frankfurt and Frankfurt to New York) for my husband and me?
 I became best friends with this award chart.